The Walking Dead confirms three returning characters for season 9

 Since Lincoln is indeed leaving the show, the cast and crew on the NYCC panel praised him for his work as Grimes, sharing their favorite moments working with him on the set.

-"Working with Andrew Lincoln is gonna go down as one of the greatest pleasures of my life," actor Jeffrey Dean Morgan (who plays villain Negan on the show) said on the panel.
+"Working with Andrew Lincoln is gonna go down as one of the greatest pleasures of my life," actor Jeffrey Dean Morgan (who plays villain Negan on the show) said.

-Then, Lincoln began doing something for the very first time: Watching an entire episode of The Walking Dead with the fans that love the show, which screened a day early just for them.
+Then Lincoln began doing something for the very first time: watching an entire episode of The Walking Dead with the fans who love the show, which screened a day early just for them.

 The previously released season 9 trailers have already confirmed some of the major plot points, which include a two-year time jump since the end of the war with the Saviors at the end of season 8.
 Fans will see how the characters have grown closer as a group, and have been surviving by living off the land.